the-technat/dotfiles/README.md

 Updates are handeled by the system package manager or homebrew itself. chezmoi may sometimes trigger an update but in general it's the responsibility of the user to regurarly update tools using the package managers.

-### Alpine Specials

-Homebrew isn't installed and supported on alpine and thus skipped.
-Install tools manually if needed.

 ### Darwin

 For `darwin` I count [homebrew](https://brew.sh) as the system package manager as there's no one